Arthur Gibb: State Senate

 Prior to the 1970 election cycle incumbent Addison County state senator Howard Forster announced his retirement, leaving an open spot in the two-member county delegation.
 Gibb quickly announced his intent to run for the open seat, alongside incumbent Henry Ward Bedford, engineer and surveyor Joseph Widli, and former state senator Clarence Lathrop.
 Bedford was considered safely assured of re-election, with Gibb and Widli contesting for the second spot on the Republican ticket, as no Democrat was running.
 Widli accused Gibb of being too pro-conservation, stating that he would balance development with the environment if elected.
 Gibb won the Republican primary, coming in first place.
 Bedford came in second, Lathrop third and Widli fourth.

-Gibb served as chairman of the Senate Natural Resources Committee from 1975 to 1976, the Senate Finance Committee from 1977 to 1985, and the Natural Resources Committee again from 1985 to 1986.
+In the Senate, Gibb served as chairman of the Natural Resources Committee from 1975 to 1976, the Finance Committee from 1977 to 1985, and the Natural Resources Committee again from 1985 to 1986.
 In his roles he assisted in passing Act 252, which regulated Vermont's water quality, as well as numerous other pieces of environmental legislation.